Knowing the difference between low, medium, and high-density coats can help when shopping for pet shampoo.

 Some of these dogs require the occasional haircut to keep their line of sight clear, but for the most part, they can be groomed at home.
 Medium-density dog-hair coats are considered the most normally occurring coat type.

 Common Breeds: Rottweiler, Maltese, Goldendoodle, German Shepherd, Golden Retriever, Poodle, Border Collie, Shih Tzu, Yorkshire Terrier

 Sometimes these pups are more fluff than dog.
-Grooming them is a constant effort, and so is vacuuming.
+For a dog owner, regular grooming and brushing is a constant effort, and so is vacuuming.
 These dogs often have two coats of fur that fluctuate with the seasons, and their skin is barely visible beneath all of their fur.
 Your average dog shampoo probably won’t cut it for these pups, because they need products that can get past their dog fur coat and into their skin for nourishment and cleansing.

 Common Breeds: Siberian Husky, Great Pyrenees, Bernese Mountain Dog, Pomeranian

-For each type of fur, Vetericyn has a FoamCare shampoo to make bath time easier for you, and healthier for your pup.
+For each type of fur, Vetericyn’s FoamCare shampoo makes bath time easier for you, and healthier for your pup.

 FoamCare is our award-winning, spray-on, foaming shampoo.
 It instantly foams up to provide a deeper clean that conditions the skin and rinses easily to make bath time quicker.
 Plus, it’s pH balanced, plant-based, and comes in three coat-specific formulations: low-density, medium-density, and high-density.
 We also have a medicated option for more serious skin issues.

 Whether it’s spot cleaning or at-home baths, reach for Vetericyn FoamCare Dog Shampoo.
-It will be the healthiest clean your dog will ever have.
-Guaranteed!
+It will be the healthiest clean your dog will ever have and Guaranteed!